The main thing when it comes to gut and immune health is to maintain diversity of the gut microbiota.

 PHGG is tasteless and is easily added to food and drink.
 Always start low and work up with any prebiotic.

-If Biotagen is too much, go back to TruFiber.
-If Trufiber is an issue, go back to Sunfiber, and if Sunfiber is an issue, go back to Megaprebiotic!
+If FloraSpectrum is too much, go back to TruFiber.
+If Trufiber is an issue, go back to FloraStart, and if that’s an issue, go back to Megaprebiotic!

 If you have trouble tolerating any prebiotic, check out my discussion on the 7 core strategies to heal the gut lining…you may benefit from a different strategy such as focusing on probiotic strategies, fine-tuning the diet, directly targeting bacterial overgrowth, or supporting sources of inflammation more directly.